 Once you’ve pinpointed the leak and gathered your tools, the next phase is physically getting to the pipe.
 This part of the job requires patience and a focus on safety.
 Rushing through the digging and cutting process can turn a small repair into a major headache.
 By taking a careful, step-by-step approach, you can expose the damaged section without creating new problems.
 Here’s how to do it right.

-First, Call 811 (It’s the Law!)
+First, Call 811 Before You Dig (It’s the Law!)

 Before you grab a shovel, your first step is to call 811.
 This free, nationwide service sends a crew to mark the location of underground utility lines on your property.
 Hitting a buried gas, water, or electrical line is incredibly dangerous and can lead to costly repairs and serious injuries.
 It’s not just a good idea; it’s the law.
 Once you call, they’ll give you a timeframe for when the lines will be marked.
 Don’t start digging until you see those flags or paint.
 This simple phone call protects you, your property, and your community.

-Digging to Expose the Pipe
+Carefully Digging to Expose the Pipe

 With the utility lines clearly marked, you can start digging.
 Begin carefully around the area where you suspect the leak is.
 The goal is to create a trench around and over the pipe, giving yourself enough room to work without causing more damage.
 Use a shovel for the top layers of soil, placing it on a tarp to make backfilling easier.
 As you get closer to the pipe’s estimated depth, switch to a smaller spade or your hands to avoid accidentally striking the PVC.
 Expose a few feet of the pipe on either side of the damaged area so you have a clear view.

-How to Cut Out the Damaged Section
+Cutting Out the Damaged Pipe Section

 Now that the pipe is exposed, it’s time to remove the broken piece.
 Using a hacksaw or a reciprocating saw, make a clean, straight cut on each side of the damaged section.
 It’s a good practice to cut about six inches away from the visible damage on both ends to ensure you remove any hidden cracks.
 A straight cut is essential for getting a tight, leak-proof seal with the new fittings.
 If the pipe is under tension or the damage looks extensive, a DIY job can get complicated.
 Don’t hesitate to call for professional emergency plumbing if you feel out of your depth.